Canadian English is a combination of American and British speak and some words and phrases that are exclusive to Canada.

 The 375 ml.
 (13 oz.) bottle of liquor is commonly known as a mickey.
-Going up a size, a 26'er is 26 ounces (0.750 litre) of alcohol; 40 ounces may be similarly called a 40 ouncer but also a 40 pounder and the same with 60 ounce bottles of alcohol.
+Going up a size, a 26'er is 26 ounces (0.750 liters) of alcohol; 40 ounces may be similarly called a 40 ouncer but also a 40 pounder and the same with 60-ounce bottles of alcohol.
 Finally, a two-four is a case of 24 bottles or cans of beer.

 Victoria Day is also referred to as the May Two-Four Weekend, partly because it celebrates Queen Victoria's birthday on May 24th and a lot of beer goes down on this early summer party weekend in Canada.